ericz99/twitter-monitor/README.md

 You are able to monitor any twitter page, such as, @cybersole, @destroyerbots, and more!
 Still under development, almost finished with OCR monitor/configuration + keyword monitor features

+## Features

+- Highly customizable
+- Can ping any roles in discord. - coming soon
+- OCR
+- many more...

 ## Instruction

 - NPM install